 Triggers

-The doctor or caring person, the API “Clinicians patient data analysis” or the M2M Service Provider 3 (further on called “REQUESTER”) sends a semantic discovery service request to the M2M Service Provider 1 or 2 (further on called “REQUEST RECEIVER”).
-The request contains information about the device to be discovered, e.g., a device type, a localization and other filters criteria.
+The doctor or caring person, the API “Clinicians patient data analysis” or the M2M Service Provider 3 (further on called “REQUESTER”) sends an Advanced Semantic Discovery Query to the M2M Service Provider 1 or 2 (further on called “REQUEST RECEIVER”).
+The query contains information about the device to be discovered, e.g., a device type, a localization and other filters criteria, such as performance and priority.

 Normal Flow